khsrali/LTB-Symm/docs/source/example1bands.rst

     V_{pp\sigma} = V_{pp\sigma}^0 \; \exp{\left(-\frac{ \mid\textbf{d}_{ij}\mid -d_0}{r_0}\right)}, \;\;\; V_{pp\pi} = V_{pp\pi}^0 \; \exp{\left(-\frac{ \mid\textbf{d}_{ij}\mid -a_0}{r_0}\right)} .

+..
 (AS: perhaps some references?
-E.g. "This is essentially the Hamiltonian used in Ref ...." ) This Hamiltonian translate into the following Python function:
+E.g. "This is essentially the Hamiltonian used in Ref ...." ) I added see our paper

+This Hamiltonian translate into the following Python function:

 .. code:: ipython3